Akita Senbero

 What kind of town is Kawabata?

-It is said that at that time, the samurai of the Akita domain lived there, but the samurai eventually moved to the east bank of the Asahi River near the castle, and the townspeople began to live in Kawabata, which had been a samurai town until then. about it.
+At the time, samurai from the Akita domain lived here, but the samurai eventually moved to the east bank of the Asahikawa River, closer to the castle, and Kawabata, which had previously been a samurai town, began to be inhabited by townspeople

-entrance facing the street
+Entrance facing the street

-Sake bottles are lined up at the entrance to the store, and today's local sake menu is displayed.
+Sake bottles are lined up at the entrance to the store, and today's local sake menu is displayed

-Food menu is cheap
+The food menu is very cheap

-• Store name: Iimonya Tori Niku
+• Store name: Iimonya Tori Nikyu

-• Location: 5-4-10 Omachi, Akita City, Akita Prefecture
+• Address: 5-4-10 Omachi, Akita City, Akita Prefecture

 • Phone number: 0188960290